gristlabs/grist-help/help/widget-custom.md

 # Page widget: Custom

+!!! warning "Custom widgets are an experimental feature"
+    The design of custom widgets is likely to change.
+For example, configuration options may be added or removed, and the API for communicating with the document may be replaced entirely.

 The **Custom** widget allows an advanced user to insert almost anything in their document.
 To use it currently requires knowledge of web development, and access to a public web server (for example,